krishpatel1077/kpatel_research_project_atlanta_crime_stats/README.md

 # Atlanta-Crime-Statistics-2019-Miller-Porcelli-Research-Project
 Data Sheet / Analysis for "Injury Timeout: American Cities Hosting Super Bowls are Endangering Their Citizens Lives" - Research paper by Krish Patel

+file type of .py has the source code

-See the file suffix .ipynb for a code breakdown and a graph example
+file type of .ipynb for a code breakdown and a graph example

 file types of .png show the images of graph after simulation